peterzen/decred-trezor-testsuite/README.md

 ## Flash Trezor firmware

-**WARNING:** This step involves flashing prototype code onto your TREZOR – DO NOT run flash it onto a production device.
+**WARNING:** This step involves flashing unofficial and untested code onto your TREZOR – DO NOT run it on a production device with real funds on it.

 Get the modified Trezor firmware from [source](https://github.com/peterzen/trezor-mcu/tree/decred-changes) or grab the [compiled binary](https://github.com/peterzen/decred-trezor-testsuite/blob/master/firmware-trezor-decred-1.4.2.bin)